Spanish peseta: Etymology

-The name of the currency derives from peceta, a Catalan word meaning little piece, from of the Catalan word peça (lit. piece, "coin").
+The name of the currency derives from peceta, a Catalan word meaning little piece, from the Catalan word peça (lit. piece, "coin").
 Its etymology has wrongly been attributed to the Spanish peso.
 The word peseta has been known as early as 1737 to colloquially refer to the coin worth 2 reales provincial or 1/5 of a peso.
 Coins denominated in "pesetas" were briefly issued in 1808 in Barcelona under French occupation; see Catalan peseta.

 Symbol

 Traditionally, there was never a single symbol or special character for the Spanish peseta.
 Common abbreviations were "Pta" (plural: "Pts), "Pt", and "Ptas".
 A common way of representing amounts of pesetas in print was using superior letters: "Pta" and "Pts".